chip-js/chip/README.md

 ### Routing

 Routing is how you specify what HTML to show when the URL changes.
-You define routes with a URL and a name, and the template and controller with the given name will be displayed within the element on your page that has the `data-route` attribute.
+You define routes with a URL and a name, and the template and controller with the given name will be displayed within the element on your page that has the `chip-route` attribute.

 And that's all there is to Chip.
 It provides basic structure and helps with the boilerplate of keeping the view in sync